My Vegan Foodie guide to Budapest, Hungary

 The waitress kind of forgot us after that, I wanted to order a dessert.
 I gave up waiting so I went up to the counter and ordered from their pastry selection, and a cup of tea.

-I waited for 20 minutes, still no dessert or tea.
+I waited for 20 minutes, but still no dessert or tea.

 Ten minutes later I went and reminded her again about my dessert and the cup of tea.